giuliomagnifico/PiArtFrame-CPP/README.md

 Tweaked C++ port by [kevlol](https://github.com/kevlol) of the [runezor/PiArtFrame](https://github.com/runezor/PiArtFrame) python project.

+**Changes**
-The concept is the same, but the rendering algorithm is a bit different.
-I also added a simple bash script to set it up.
+- The concept is the same, but the rendering algorithm is a bit different.
+- There's also the option to render the [Julia set](https://en.wikipedia.org/wiki/Julia_set) fractal instead of the Mandelbrot, switch to [julia-set](https://github.com/giuliomagnifico/PiArtFrame-CPP/tree/julia-set) branch.
+- I also added a simple bash script to set it up.

 ## Final result